-But, it is the same idea:
+It is always the same basic idea:

-Sequentially add in small fits of fit ("weaker learners") focusing on the errors of the current fit (e.g observations where the residuals are large).
+Sequentially add in small fits of fit ("weak learners") focusing on the errors of the current fit (e.g observations where the residuals are large).

 Efron and Hastie: ".. each tree is trying to amend errors made by the ensemble of previously grown trees."